jibin-sebastian/AWS_SageMaker/README.md

 # Steps To Be Followed:

-Importing necessary Libraries
+Importing necessary Libraries.

-Creating S3 bucket
+Creating S3 bucket.

-Mapping train And Test Data in S3
+Mapping train And Test Data in S3.

-Mapping The path of the models in S3
+Mapping The path of the models in S3.

 ![image](https://user-images.githubusercontent.com/84179246/174437995-c19e9a93-6ce2-4a1c-bafa-4d36dacd0f2e.png)